zuluhotelaustralia/zuluhotel/README.md

 ## Setup

+**Tip:** To speed up load times you should clone the project to an SSD if you have one available.

 You'll need to init the ModernUO git submodule when you first pull the project:
 ```bash
 git submodule update --init --recursive